 At Tonik, we’re using our Greenest tariff to invest in the Kasigau Corridor REDD+ project in Kenya and offset our members’ carbon emissions.
 This project alone will avoid the emission of over 54 million tonnes of CO2 over its 30-year life.

 This means for every unit of gas used by members on our Greenest tariff, we can verify that we have funded the equivalent reduction in carbon emissions.
 And this is validated by two independent bodies, the Verified Carbon Standard (VCS) and the Climate, Community & Biodiversity Standard (CCB).

-Want to go fully Carbon neutral with your energy for an extra few pounds a month?
+Want to go fully carbon neutral with your energy?
 Call 0333 344 2686 and speak to one of our Member Services Team.

 These include hiring rangers to protect some 2000 plus African elephants from poachers and preserving the natural habitat for 100’s of species of animals.
 The Kasigau Project teaches local communities how to live in harmony with wildlife, helping them to create sustainable businesses in areas such as eco-factory tailors, plot samplers and community outreach.